View Document Text

 investment objectives of each such Fund.
 Different strategies may be carried out for each Fund and

-therefore, there should be no expectation that the performance of any individual Fund would or
+therefore there should be no expectation that the performance of any individual Fund would or

 should be similar to that of any other Fund.
+You should refer to the subscription agreement and other

-other offering documents for a complete description of the fees, investment objectives, risks, and
+offering documents for a complete description of the fees, investment objectives, risks, and other

-other relevant information associated with investing in the Funds.
+relevant information associated with investing in the Funds.

 Investments in the Funds are not registered under the Securities Act of 1933, as amended, and are